-Raspberry Almond Cake – An incredibly easy and versatile cake!
+Raspberry Almond Cake – An incredibly easy and versatile cake you can whip up using pantry staples and your favorite berry!

 One bowl, a few ingredients you probably have in your pantry, and you got cake!